haotong-yang/haotong-yang.github.io/_pages/about.md

 Research Interest
 ======
 **Reasoning of LLMs**
-I focus on explain and the mechanism of reasoning ability of LLMs and improve it.
-Specifically, how the LLMs can learn the world knowledge (or basic knowledge), learn the concepts and solution of tasks, and solve complex tasks in language reasoning.
-The topic is related to (1) the mechanism of attention, positional embedding, tokenizer and its relation with various reasoning tasks, (2) various types of chain-of-thought (3) analysis on typical reasoning tasks.
+My research focuses on understanding and improving the reasoning mechanisms of Large Language Models (LLMs).
+Specifically, I investigate how LLMs acquire world knowledge (or basic knowledge), learn concepts and task solutions, and solve complex language reasoning tasks.
+This involves exploring (1) the mechanisms of attention, positional embedding, tokenization, and their relationship with various reasoning tasks, (2) different types of chain-of-thought reasoning, and (3) the analysis of typical reasoning tasks.

 **Multi-modal Reasoning**
-I also interest on extending the reasoning framework and capacity of LLMs to multi-modal scenario, such as merge the graph learning by GNN with LLM's powerful factual knowledge learning and reasoning ability or vision-language model's reasoning pipeline.
+ I am also interested in extending the reasoning capabilities of LLMs to multi-modal scenarios.
+This includes integrating graph learning (via GNNs) with LLMs' powerful factual knowledge and reasoning abilities, as well as exploring vision-language models' reasoning pipelines, and so on.

 Publications